d-koppenhagen/ng-auth-ngrx/README.md

 | http://localhost:8080/api/v1/example    | GET      | Get some example data       | | some JSON object |

 The returned token expiration will be checked against the current date.
 If the token is already expired, the backend should return an error.

+## Backend
+For trying out you can use the [This example backend](https://github.com/d-koppenhagen/auth-backend-example).